emilma314/emilma314.github.io/gravitational-waves-project/index.md

 ### Historical Notes
 - First indirect evidence: Hulse and Taylor binary pulsar (1974)
 - First direct detection: **GW150914** by LIGO (2015).
 In the GW150914 event, two black holes with masses of approximately 36 and 29 solar masses spiraled toward each other and merged to form a single black hole of about 62 solar masses.
-The remaining mass, roughly 3 solar masses, was converted directly into energy and emitted as gravitational waves, according to Einstein’s relation $E=mc^2$.
+The remaining mass, roughly 3 solar masses, was converted directly into energy and emitted as gravitational waves, according to Einstein’s relation for energy.

 ### How LIGO Detects Gravitational Waves